elycruz/sjljs/README.md

 and libraries more concise.

 Not meant to replace popular libraries like Backbone, Underscore, or Jquery etc..
-Only meant as a supplement to them or as a supplement to applications requiring quick ramp up, some semblance of cohesion, and/or applications requiring functional programming.
+Only meant as a supplement to them or as a supplement to applications requiring quick ramp up.

 ## Previous version:
 - [5.x.x] (https://github.com/elycruz/sjljs/tree/5.0.XX)